Three Chord Country and American Rock & Roll

-Three Chord Country and American Rock & Roll is the debut studio album of American country music artist Keith Anderson.
+Three Chord Country and American Rock & Roll is the debut studio album by American country music artist Keith Anderson.
 It features the singles "Pickin' Wildflowers", "XXL", "Every Time I Hear Your Name", and "Podunk", all of which charted in the Top 40 on the Billboard Hot Country Songs charts.
 A remixed version of the title track, featuring Steven Tyler of the rock band Aerosmith, was to have been released as the album's fourth single (following "Every Time I Hear Your Name"), but this single mix was withdrawn before it could chart, and replaced with "Podunk" as the fourth single.
 The album has been certified gold in the United States by the RIAA.
 Jeffrey Steele produced the album except for the title track, which was produced by John Rich of Big & Rich.